yaswanth-81/codecrew-connect/README.md

 ## 🎯 Overview

-CodeCrew Connect is a modern, full-stack platform designed to streamline the internship and placement process for educational institutions.
+INTERNCONNECT Connect is a modern, full-stack platform designed to streamline the internship and placement process for educational institutions.
 It provides role-based dashboards for students, recruiters, faculty mentors, placement cell administrators, and system administrators, enabling efficient job matching, application tracking, and career development.

 ### Key Highlights